joelzamboni/joelzamboni.com/content/posts/spinoza.md

 title: 'God of Spinoza'
 date: 2023-02-06T00:00:00-04:00
 draft: false
+tags:
+    - religion
 ---

-I am a nerd 🙂 But I am fascinated with philosophy, and sometimes I write philosophical things.
+I am a nerd 🙂 But I am fascinated with religion, not in a dogmatic way, and sometimes I write philosophical things.
 Baruch Spinoza wrote this text, and for some reason, I just learned about it today.
 It seems Einstein also used it as his own God definition.

 God would have said: